 I love poke-cakes.
 I love everything about them!
 I’m not a the biggest fan of just plain cake but when you add the pudding to this one, it makes it moist and full of flavor!
 With this recipe, if blueberries aren’t in season you can substitute a can of blueberry pie filling and it will still work great!
 And if you hate whipped cream you can always use a container of cool whip!

-1 package of instant cheesecake (or vanilla) pudding (3.4 oz)
+1 (3.4 ounce) package of instant cheesecake pudding

-1 package cream cheese (8 oz) at room temperature
+1 (8 ounce) package cream cheese (softened to room temp)

 2 cups powdered sugar

 Preheat oven to 350°F. Prepare cake according to the instructions on the box adding in the water oil and eggs, mixing until combined.

 Bake cake in 9x13-inch pan for 20-22 minutes or until an inserted toothpick comes out clean.
 Let cool for 10 minutes.

 To prepare the blueberry sauce, rinse the berries.
 In a medium-sized sauce pan, combine blueberries, sugar, flour and water; stir well.
 Cook over medium-high heat until mixture starts to bubble, stirring often.
 Turn down heat and let simmer to allow the blueberries to soften.
 Cook until sauce thickens; maybe 10-15 minutes.
 Stir often so the bottom does not burn.